If you've blocked our ad, please consider unblocking it.

 Are you a bad enough dude to

 The tenth entry in the Final Fantasy series, and the first one on PlayStation 2.
 Visually impressive, and the first game in the series to use voice acting, it also featured a much more refined battle system emphasizing teamwork, and an innovative, yet surprisingly not irritating, stat/character growth system.
 The downside is that the game was incredibly linear, with most of the game simply involving walking down a very long straight line.
+Of course, most people remember it nowadays for a scene featuring what is perhaps the best worst laugh in a video game.

 It was also the first Final Fantasy game to feature a direct sequel, the very awkwardly-named Final Fantasy X-2.